Skip to main content

 • “You'll need a second life for grinding.”

-• “The main issue I am seeing with this feature is that the game turns into a farm simulator where nothing else can be accomplished except for farming and harvesting, or else all of the golems starve to death, and at progressively faster rates.”
+• “The main issue I see with grinding is that the game turns into a farm simulator where nothing else can be accomplished except farming and harvesting, or else all the golems starve to death, and at progressively faster rates.”

-• “You cannot mine for materials, build weapons or rooms, repair, or even spend the time trying to produce ammo, because every bit of time now needs to be spent farming.”
+• “You cannot mine for materials, build weapons or rooms, repair, or even spend time producing ammo, because every bit of time now needs to be spent farming.”

 • stability